Prater: 20th century

-In 1928, the Stadionbad (a public swimming pool complex) was constructed by the city during Red Vienna.
+In 1928, the Stadionbad (a public swimming-pool complex) was constructed by the city during Red Vienna.
 In November 1928, the city administration laid the foundation stone for the Praterstadion (later renamed Ernst-Happel-Stadion), which was officially opened on July 11, 1931, during the 2nd Workers' Olympiad, a major event for the Social Democratic movement.
-At the time, it was considered the most modern stadium in Europe, particularly due to its short drainage time of only seven to eight minutes.
+At the time, this stadium was considered the most modern in Europe, particularly due to its short drainage time of only seven to eight minutes.
 Initially, it had a capacity of around 60,000 people.
-On January 8, 1930, the Planetarium was opened at Praterstern, directly in front of the entrance to the Wurstelprater.
+On January 8, 1930, the Planetarium opened at Praterstern, directly in front of the entrance to the Wurstelprater.

 During the Battle of Vienna in 1945, intense fighting took place in the Prater between the Wehrmacht and the Soviet Red Army.
-The battles caused significant damage: The part of the Wurstelprater north of Ausstellungsstraße, including the Venediger Au, was completely destroyed; the area was later transformed into a park.
+The battles caused significant damage: the part of the Wurstelprater north of Ausstellungsstraße, including the Venediger Au, was completely destroyed; the area was later transformed into a park.
 The Wurstelprater and the Planetarium were destroyed but later rebuilt.
 The Riesenrad, the racing tracks, the Lusthaus, the Liliputbahn, the Stadionbad, and the stadium were all damaged but repaired.
 Only a shooting gallery, a carousel, and a restaurant in the Wurstelprater remained undamaged.